ngaskill/headlessapis.wedeploy.io/content/docs/my-user-account/my-user-account.md

 ## Model

+The model for My User Account describes the current user's account in the portal.
 The following fields are currently supported for this model:

 * **birthDate**: The user's birth date.
 * **alternateName**: The user's alias.